|

 my novel does not exist (um, it's fiction?)

 Nobody is perfect.
 Not them.
 Not me.
 Sigh.
 Not you, either.
-(When

-you just can't stand it anymore, watch this.)
+When you just can't stand it anymore,

 |